parth-20-07/Swarm-Intelligence/HW 6/README.md

 def coupled_oscillation_model(constant):
 ```

-We shall run the simulation for `1000` times to check if sync is met or not.
+We shall run the simulation `1000` times to check if the sync is met or not.

 ```py
 for iteration_number in range(20000):
 ```

 Increment the counter for each of the cells every iteration.
-If the value of counter if greater than `max_value`, we set the state of the corresponding set as `1` else set it as `0`.
+If the value of the counter is greater than `max_value`, we set the state of the corresponding set as `1` else set it as `0`.

 ```py
 for y in range(grid_height):